 EU Strategy for the Baltic Sea Region

 The Commission officially launched the Strategy and its Action Plan on 10 June 2009.
 The Strategy was adopted by the European Council on the 26 October 2009.
+The Action Plan was revised in February 2013.
 For more information please go to www.balticsea-region-strategy.eu and ec.europa.eu/regional_policy/cooperate/baltic.

 The Baltic Sea Region Programme funded projects contribute to the implementation of the Strategy.
-The table provides more details on projects and priority areas of the Strategy.
+This table provides more details on projects under the priority areas and horizontal actions of the Strategy.

-Moreover, to support projects in having larger investments outside the Programme funding the Joint Technical Secretariat has started cooperation with the Nordic Investment Bank (NIB) and European Investment Bank (EIB).
+Moreover, to support projects in having larger investments outside the Programme funding the Joint Technical Secretariat has started cooperation with the Nordic Investment Bank (NIB guidance fact sheet) and European Investment Bank (EIB guidance fact sheet).
 For more information click here.